sahil161102/Chatbot-for-mental-health/README.md

 # Mental Health chatbot with custom ChatGPT API
-Description:
-This repository contains the codebase and resources for a mental health-oriented chatbot developed using the ChatGPT API.
-The chatbot aims to provide support, information, and resources related to mental health queries.
-The project focuses on efficient communication, security, and accuracy.
+This repository hosts the codebase and resources for a mental health focused chatbot built on the ChatGPT API.
+The chatbot's primary goal is to offer support, information, and resources concerning mental health inquiries.
+The project prioritizes efficient communication, security, and accuracy as its main pillars.

 Features:
 * Employing a prompt-driven engineering approach for faster training and response.